onyx-berry/onyx-berry/README.md

 > "With man this is impossible, but with God all things are possible." - Matthew 19:26

 👋 Servus, Hackerfreund! 🚀😎

-Yo👾, I’m @onyx-berry- lost in the code, dodging divs, and escaping CSS chaos.
+Yo👾, I'm @onyx-berry- lost in the code, dodging divs, and escaping CSS chaos.
 A dark corner where automation awakens, algorithms evolve, and the machines may soon rise… ⚡👁️‍🗨️

 ![Mysterious GIF](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExNjQ1ZnZ5NnJ1d2d3aHQ0eGEydDh5MmM5MTVpZmZidnoyeGEwdDF2MSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/lEtgrdXTJukLOx5NeK/giphy.gif)